kevintruong/til/Synchronization,-Part-4:-The-Critical-Section-Problem.md

 turn = yourid
 lower my flag
 ```
 One instructor and another CS faculty member initially thought so!
-However analyzing these solutions are tricky.
+However, analyzing these solutions is tricky.
 Even peer-reviewed papers on this specific subject contain incorrect solutions!
 At first glance it appears to satisfy Mutual Exclusion, Bounded Wait and Progress: The turn-based flag is only used in the event of a tie (so Progress and Bounded Wait is allowed) and mutual exclusion appears to be satisfied.
 However....
 Perhaps you can find a counter-example?

 Candidate #4 fails because a thread does not wait until the other thread lowers their flag.
 After some thought (or inspiration) the following scenario can be created to demonstrate how Mutual Exclusion is not satisfied.